JustinCBates/wsl-and-docker-desktop-manager/docs/development/DEPENDENCY_WORKFLOW.md

 - pip-tools (pip-compile / pip-sync) — used to keep a human-editable `requirements.in` (or other inputs) and a fully pinned `requirements.txt` for reproducible builds.
 - `pyproject.toml` — authoritative project metadata and declared runtime dependencies under `[project].dependencies`.

 Typical day-to-day workflow

 1. Edit `requirements.in` to add or remove top-level runtime dependencies (or edit `pyproject.toml` for project metadata/runtime deps).
+Note: in this repository the `requirements.in` and `requirements-dev.in` files are generated from `pyproject.toml` by `scripts/sync_reqs_from_pyproject.py` and are ignored in Git.
+Developers should normally edit `pyproject.toml` (the canonical source) and run the sync script locally when needed.
 2. Run pip-compile locally to regenerate a pinned `requirements.txt`:

 ```powershell